 10 Ways to Encourage Your Teen to be Civically Active

-In the months leading to the 2020 presidential election, the internet and social media was abuzz with political news, discussion, and other forms of digital activism — much of it driven by Gen Z.
+The internet and social media is constantly abuzz with political news, discussion, and other forms of digital activism — much of it driven by Gen Z.

 This flurry of online political activity by today’s teens and young adults is no surprise given that 62% of Gen Z believe their voices are stronger online than offline.
 Between Greta Thunberg’s fight for climate justice, Little Miss Flint’s advocacy for clean water, and the 17-year-old who filmed George Floyd’s tragic death, this generation has seen firsthand the power of their collective voice and activism across several issues.

 Research shows that there are many benefits for teens participating in civic engagement, from building public speaking skills to enhancing their appreciation for diversity, and building stronger relationships with those diverse communities.
 It’s clear that political activism reaps positive effects for developing minds.

 Get your teen thinking about ways to stay civically active with these steps: